The right rewards credit card can help you get the most out of your Amazon purchases. Find out which cards yield the best results.

 |Standard Shipping (4-5 business days)||Free|

-The convenience of getting expedited shipping on orders of any size is very valuable, and probably sufficient alone to justify the cost of a $119 fee for many Prime members.
+The convenience of getting expedited shipping on orders of any size is very valuable and could justify the cost of a $119 fee for many Prime members.

-However, if you are weighing shipping costs to the costs of Prime membership, note that free shipping only extends to qualified items (items that you see the Prime logo next to in your shopping cart).
-While this applies to a lot of items on Amazon, there are many items that it doesn’t apply to – e.g., items sold and shipped by outside vendors.
+If you are weighing shipping costs to the costs of Prime membership, however, note that free shipping only extends to qualified items (items that you see the Prime logo next to in your shopping cart).
+While this applies to a lot of items on Amazon, there are many items that it doesn’t apply to – for example, items sold and shipped by outside vendors.

 Also, be aware that Amazon already offers free standard shipping to non-Prime members for orders over a certain size.
 And, to compete with Walmart and Target, Amazon recently lowered the threshold for free shipping to $25 in qualified purchases.

 In other words, you’ll need to do a close accounting of your shipping costs to see if the $119 Prime membership fee makes sense.
 Unless you frequently make small purchases from Amazon, Prime membership may not outweigh your shipping costs.

 Best for Amazon shoppers who spend more than $5,950 per year: Amazon Prime card

 For everyone else, the value breaks down to how much money you spend at Amazon on a yearly basis.

 For cardholders purely interested in the value of the cash back rewards on the Amazon Prime card versus the cost of Prime membership, we figure that the magic number is $5,950 per year (roughly $496 per month).
 Here’s why: At $5,950 in spending, the amount of cash back you can earn with the Amazon Prime card minus the cost of the annual membership fee equals the cash back that you can earn with the regular Amazon Visa card.